+Students can declare the pre-major at any time while in good academic standing.

+Quarter Grade

+MATH 31A or 31AL

+MATH 31B

+MATH 32A

+MATH 32B

+MATH 33A

+MATH 33B

-PRE-MAJOR: 18 COURSES Students can declare the pre-major at any time while in good academic standing.
-Quarter Grade Grade Quarter MATH 31A or 31AL PIC 10A MATH 31B PHYSICS 1A MATH 32A PHYSICS 1B MATH 32B CHEM 20A MATH 33A CHEM 20B MATH 33B CHEM 20L CHEM 30A The mathematics sequenced courses are calculated CHEM 30AL separately from the other preparation for the major courses LIFESCI 7A and must be completed with a minimum overall 2.5 gradepoint average and a grade of "C" or better in each course.
-LIFESCI 7B Repetition of more than two mathematics sequenced LIFESCI 7C courses, or of any mathematics sequenced course more than once, results in automatic dismissal from the major.
-LIFESCI 23L THE MAJOR: 13 COURSES Students must declare the major before reaching 160 units (not including AP units).
-Quarter Grade Grade Quarter Three upper division science courses from a sequence1: MATH 115A+ PHYSCI M180A MATH 131A+ PHYSCI M180B MATH 134 PHYSCI M180C MATH 151A MATH 170E or 170A Same as MCDB M175A-M175B-M175C and NEURSCI M101A-M101B-M101C and MATH 170S or 170B PSYCH M117A-M117B-M117C One upper division mathematics course chosen from Three upper division courses from: MATH 110A-199, STATS 100B-101C: BIOMATH 160 BIOSTAT 100A CHEM CM160A COM SCI CM186 EEB C119A Students must pass this course with a "C-" or better.
-It is strongly recommended that students take MATH 115A as FFB 133 one of their first upper division courses before FFB C135 MATH 131A.
-LIFESCI 107 1 Students should work closely with math advisors to make plans for non-math courses that have enrollment PHYSCI 100 restrictions at least one quarter in advance.
-Students can PHYSCI 135 also petition with the Mathematics Department for other courses not on this list to fulfill major requirements.
+The mathematics sequenced courses are calculated separately from the other preparation for the major cou and must be completed with a minimum overall 2.5 grad point average and a grade of "C" or better in each cours Repetition of more than two mathematics sequenced courses, or of any mathematics sequenced course more than once, results in automatic dismissal from the majo

-to a larger course (e.g. a required lab).
+Students must declare the major before reaching 160 units (not including AP units).

+Quarter Grade

+MATH 115A +

+MATH 131A +

+MATH 134

+MATH 151A

+MATH 170E or 170A

+MATH 170S or 170B

+One upper division mathematics course chosen from MATH 110A-199, STATS 100B-101C:

++Students must pass this course with a "C-" or better.
+It i strongly recommended that students take MATH 115A one of their first upper division courses before MATH 131A.

+1 Students should work closely with math advisors to make plans for non-math courses that have enrollment restrictions at least one quarter in advance.
+Students o also petition with the Mathematics Department for oth courses not on this list to fulfill major requirements.

-All required courses for the major must be at least 4.0 units and taken for a letter grade, unless the class is a supplement
+All required courses for the major must be at least 4.0 units and taken for a letter grade, unless the class is a supplement to a larger course (e.g. a required lab).